 Operating under the motto 'Who Dares Wins' the Special Air Service Regiment (SASR) is a direct command unit of the Special Operations Command with a demanding role.

 SASR personnel are specially selected and highly trained to act with discretion and discipline in situations that may have national and strategic consequences.
 Personnel are required to work in small teams for extended periods, often without support.

-The SASR can trace its beginnings back to the Australian Z Special Unit and Independent Commando Companies that fought during World War II.
-On 25 July 1957, the 1st Special Air Service Company, Royal Australian Infantry was raised in Campbell Barracks in Western Australia.
-In 1964 the Company was expanded to a Regiment to become the Special Air Service Regiment.
+SASR can trace its beginnings back to the Australian Z Special Unit and Independent Commando Companies that fought during World War II.
+On 25 July 1957, the 1st Special Air Service Company, Royal Australian Infantry, was raised at Campbell Barracks in Western Australia.
+In 1964, 1st Special Air Service Company was expanded to become the Special Air Service Regiment.

-The SASR is tasked to provide special operations capabilities in support of the Australian Defence Force.
+SASR is tasked to provide special operations capabilities in support of the Australia's national interests.
 This includes providing unique capabilities to support sensitive strategic operations, special recovery operations, training assistance, special reconnaissance and precision strike and direct action.

-Force elements from SASR have served in various major conflicts (including Borneo, Vietnam, Afghanistan and Iraq) and provide support to peace enforcements and peacekeeping operations (including Rwanda, Somalia, Cambodia and East Timor).
-In addition to international operations, SASR remains prepared to meet domestic and offshore counter terrorism tasks.
+Force elements from SASR have served in various major conflicts (including Borneo, Vietnam, Afghanistan and Iraq) and provide support to peace enforcements and peacekeeping operations (including Rwanda, Somalia, Cambodia and Timor-Leste (East Timor)).
+In addition to international operations, SASR remains prepared to meet domestic and offshore counter-terrorism tasks.